GridPane is not a traditional WordPress hosting provider perse. It is a WordPress control panel for hosting

 GridPane is a very promising WordPress hosting panel for professionals and WordPress developers.
 The performance is unbelievably great.
 It features great and friendly support.
 It is aimed at managing WordPress on your own VPSes.
 Or in other words: it is a WordPress hosting control panel.

 On a side note, we’ve encountered a couple of bugs and numerous features were being developed.
 It still feels like a very new release, but I love the features on the platform.
 GridPane is something to keep an eye on.
-I believe this may grow quite big.
+Another thing is that some interesting things on their roadmap take ages to develop, such as the addition of Mailgun to GridPane.